Creating your CV

 Types of CV

-There are a variety of CVs used in the UK today and whilst it’s true that you can have different formats of CV, you also need to think about the type of job you are applying for, the organisation’s culture, your experience and how you wish to sell yourself to the employer.
+There are a variety of CVs used in the UK today, so do your research (or ask us!) to make sure the format you choose is appropriate for the type of job you are applying for, the organisation’s culture, your experience and how you wish to sell yourself to the employer.

 Types of CV include: